The kernel of graph indices for vector search: Fast SVG construction with bounded out-degree

 In this section, we show that the SVG framework overcomes these difficulties.
-Although the solution to \cref{prob:kernel_svm_separation} is naturally sparse, we would like to impose a more stringent and specific level of sparsity to bound the out-degree of the graph.
+Although the solution to Problem~\zcref[noname]{prob:kernel_svm_separation} is naturally sparse, we would like to impose a more stringent and specific level of sparsity to bound the out-degree of the graph.
 Moreover, we show that once this restriction is added, precomputing a candidate pool becomes unnecessary.

 We address both problems simultaneously by altering the SVG optimization.
 We bound the sparsity level by solving the related problem